ipfs/ipfs-docs/docs/install/command-line.md

    > Moved ./ipfs to /usr/local/bin
    ```

-1. Confirm that IPFS is installed:
+1. Confirm your Kubo installation:

    ```bash
    ipfs --version
    ```

-   If IPFS is installed, the IPFS version number is displayed.
+   If Kubo is installed, the version number displays.
 For example:

    ```bash
    > ipfs version 0.17.0